p-ranav/fccf/README.md

--I --include-dir                        Additional include directories [default: {}] -l --language                           Language option used by clang [default: "c++"] --std                                   C++ standard to be used by clang [default: "c++17"]
+-I --include-dir                        Additional include directories [default: {}] -l --language                           Language option used by clang [default: "c++"] --std                                   C++ standard to be used by clang [default: "c++17"] --nc --no-color                         Stops fccf from coloring the output [default: false]
 ```

 ## How it works